-|Other Work:||1978, Green Blankstein Russell|
+|Other Work:||1978 addition, Green Blankstein Russell|

-|Architects:||Green Blankstein Russell|
+|Architects:||Green Blankstein Russell (1952)|

 |Tours:||Part of the QR Code Tour|

-The Elizabeth Dafoe Library, also known as the Main Library, marked a significant break from earlier campus planning with traditional collegiate style buildings.
-The design of the library set forth the Modernist movement on the Fort Garry Campus.
+The Elizabeth Dafoe Library, also known as the University of Manitoba's Main Library, marked a significant break from earlier campus planning with traditional collegiate style buildings.
+The design of the library by Green Blankstein Russell set forth the Modernist movement on the University's Fort Garry campus.
 The floor-to-ceiling walls of glass highlighted advancements made in new glazing systems and it was the first building on campus to reveal internal functions through an exterior form.
 The interior space provided an easy route between the large entrance, exhibition space and reading rooms.
 A large mural by William McCloy was designed for the open entrance space.
-Although breaking from the traditional design of campus buildings, limestone was used on the exterior of the building to maintain a link to the surrounding context.
+Despite breaking from the traditional design of campus buildings, limestone was used on the exterior of the building to maintain a link to the surrounding context.

-Since the initial construction, the library has undergone a number of additions and renovations that have significantly altered the circulation and quality of the interior spaces.
+Since the initial construction, the library has undergone a number of additions and renovations that have significantly altered the circulation and quality of its interior spaces.
 In 1978, an addition by Green Blankstein Russell Associates was made to the northwest section of the library.
 This addition brought the entrance to grade level and placed it at an angle to the adjacent Administration Building.
 The original lobby became a mezzanine to make way for a new lobby and circulation control area, and a new central stair was added for circulation.
 Although the original exterior wall was enclosed by a new precast concrete exterior wall, it was left exposed to the interior space.